CianMRoche/subMIT-setup/README.md

 [^1]: Shown is a Windows powershell instance

-# If you want to use an IDE (adds some complexity): Connecting remotely in Visual Studio Code
+# If you want to use an IDE: Connecting remotely in Visual Studio Code

+### Warning: This potentially adds some complexity and jupyterlab (used later in the "jupyter notebooks" section proviodes some of the same functionality)
 VSCode is an IDE that can be very useful, and will serve as the example for using an IDE.
 This section requires the previous section being already completed, in particular that you have created the "config" file of step 5.

 1. Install visual studio code in whatever form is appropriate for your system